FoxGroveMedia/CampsiteJS/README.md

 Welcome to Campsite, the static site generator that feels like a weekend in the woods.
 Pack light, pitch fast, and ship sites with a cozy developer experience.

 ## 🗺️ Trail Map
-- packages/create-campsite — scaffolder invoked via `npm create campsite@latest`
+- packages/campsitejs — scaffolder invoked via `npm create campsitejs@latest` (or `npx campsitejs@latest`)
-- packages/basecamp — the build/dev/serve engine
+- packages/basecampjs — the build/dev/serve engine

 ## 🏕️ Why Camp With Us?
 - Quick setup: new sites in a few prompts